Pomax/are-we-flying/docs/index.md

 ![now with attitude](./attitude.png)

-This is a way to visualize whether the plane is pitching up, down, or is flying level, as well as showing whether we're turning, left, right, or flying straight.
+This is a way to visualize whether the plane is pitching up, down, or is flying level, as well as showing whether we're turning left, right, or flying straight.
 It's a critical part of the cockpit, and it would be very nice if we could see one at all times, too.
 So just like before, let's whip up a bit of HTML, SVG, CSS, and JS to make that happen.

 Thankfully, the attitude indicator is considerably less code than the airplane marker, so let's create a `public/attitude.html`: